I am an AmeriCorps NCCC member with questions about my service/benefits, who should I contact?

 - NCCC will do daily health screenings with each member to assess the potential exposure to COVID-19.

-- All NCCC members, regardless of vaccination status, will be required to wear masks in indoor, public spaces in counties that have a substantial or high transmission rate as designated by the CDC.
+- All NCCC members, regardless of vaccination status, will be required to wear masks in indoor, public spaces in counties that have a high CDC's COVID-19 Community Level as designated by the CDC.
 NCCC staff will track transmission rates and notify members what protocols are required at their location.

 - Not fully vaccinated members must shelter-in-place, mask and maintain six feet of physical distance for 10 days or until they receive 2 negative COVID tests.
 After that period, not fully vaccinated members must continue to mask and maintain 6 feet of physical distance when mixing with anyone outside of their team.

-- Based on transmission rates, additional safety measures may be put in place.
+- Based on COVID-19 Community Level, additional safety measures may be put in place.

 These FAQs do not have the force and effect of law and are not meant to bind the public in any way.
 This document is intended only to provide clarity to the public regarding existing requirements under the law or agency policies.
 You should refer to CNCS’s statute and regulations for applicable requirements.